WomenMobileDevs/WMD/README.md

 If you identify as female, there's no need to go through this extra step.
 Simply send me a direct message, and I'll be more than happy to share the invite link with you directly.

 Thank you for your understanding and support in fostering a diverse community.
-We look forward to welcoming new members and embarking on this exciting journey together.
+We look forward to welcoming new members.

 For more information and to become a part of our community, visit our Twitter https://twitter.com/WomenMobileDevs.